-Bartlesville Radio » News » Freeze Warning Issue for Thursday Night, Friday Morning
+Bartlesville Radio » News » Freeze Warning Issued for Thursday Night, Friday Morning

 Weather

-Freeze Warning Issue for Thursday Night, Friday Morning
+Freeze Warning Issued for Thursday Night, Friday Morning

 Nathan Thompson